 - Known / suspected pathology requiring further investigation.

 - Patients under the age of 18.

-- Chronic Fatigue Syndrome (unless the primary presenting symptom is pain).
+- Chronic Fatigue Syndrome (unless the main symptom is pain).

 - Palliative pain.

 Pain Management have a Digital Prescriber available to those patients referred to our service.
 The Digital Prescriber role is patient facing and hands on.
 The aim of the Digital Prescriber will be to:

 - Support patients to access and utilise digital technology which will benefit their health

 - Help patients to improve their digital skills

 - Help patients to understand how digital can benefit them